christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 - is an opensource technology, so benefits from the thousands of technical cases on Internet and a wide community, and is certainly the best one in term of power : your infrastructure becomes code.

 - has been choosen by Amazon AWS, the key leader for the cloud industry.
-So you'll find plenty of other provider that will follow.
+So you'll find plenty of other providers that will follow.

 - works also well with Vagrant, the technology for deploying on your PC.
 So you can have your application/site on your PC, Mac or Linux computer in the exact same configuration as on your production.

+**Be careful** : it would be a wrong reasoning to make your deployment strategy based on Amazon AWS choices only.
+Chef is the opensource technology that makes the picture larger than the proprietary scope of Amazon.

 #Chef, as our opensource standard